OctavioBigData/OctavioBigData/README.md

 ### <i> Hobbies </i>

-❤️ Bike
+🆒 Bike
-❤️ Barbecue
+🆒 Barbecue
-❤️ Kraft beers
+🆒 Kraft beers
-❤️ Red wine
+🆒 Red wine
-❤️ Woodwork
+🆒 Woodwork
-❤️ Drive for some hours on the road
+🆒 Drive for some hours on the road
+🆒 Listen rock'n roll

 ##